Al Jazeera logo

 A summary of the key points of this story verified across multiple sources.

-• White House officials confirmed the cancellation of a planned Trump-Putin summit in Budapest, initially set to discuss the war, with no immediate future meetings between the leaders currently scheduled.
+• The anticipated Trump-Putin summit in Budapest, intended to address the ongoing war, was canceled, with no immediate future meetings between the leaders currently scheduled.

-• The summit was canceled following President Trump's call for an immediate ceasefire and maintaining current front lines, a proposal Russian Foreign Minister Lavrov rejected, reiterating Russia's firm negotiating stance.
+• The cancellation followed President Trump's proposal for an immediate ceasefire and maintaining current front lines, a stance Russian Foreign Minister Lavrov consistently rejected, stressing the importance of long-term peace in talks with Ukraine.

-• Further diplomatic hurdles emerged as Secretary of State Marco Rubio's meeting with Russian Foreign Minister Lavrov was also postponed, impacting broader US-Russia discussions and potential future high-level engagements.
+• Further diplomatic setbacks include the postponement of Secretary of State Marco Rubio's meeting with Russian Foreign Minister Lavrov, impacting broader US-Russia discussions and potential high-level engagements.

-• Ukrainian President Zelenskyy, despite a positive White House meeting, expressed interest in the cancelled summit and, alongside European leaders, supports Trump's ceasefire call, while prioritizing sophisticated weaponry.
+• Ukrainian President Zelenskyy, despite a positive White House meeting, expressed interest in the canceled summit and supports Trump's ceasefire call, while prioritizing the acquisition of sophisticated weaponry.

-• Russian Deputy Foreign Minister Ryabkov had previously stated that summit discussions were premature, underscoring persistent challenges in scheduling and preparing for high-level international meetings amidst ongoing geopolitical tensions.
+• Russian Deputy Foreign Minister Ryabkov had previously indicated that summit discussions were premature, underscoring persistent challenges in scheduling and preparing for high-level international meetings amidst geopolitical tensions.

 Written by AI using shared reports from